diegogentilepassaro/min_wage_rent/raw/qcew/readme.txt

 OVERVIEW
 ========================================================
-This directory contains data from the Quarterly Census of Employment and Wages.
-Files downloaded in April 2020.
+This directory contains documentation of data from the Quarterly Census of Employment and Wages, python code to download the data.

 SOURCE